Code-With-Ahmad/E-commerce-App-Reactjs/README.md

 ### 3. Set Up Firebase Configuration

-Create a `.env` file in the root directory and add your Firebase credentials:
+Modify the .env file by inserting your personal Firebase account key as follows:

 ```
 VITE_FIREBASE_API_KEY=your_api_key